wds4/DCoSL/bounties/curatedLists/README.md

 # [Phase 4: add the grapevine Control Panel](./phase4.md)

-There are a number of parameters that are used when calculating weighted averages.
-For Phase 1, default values will be used for all constants.
-For this phase, a control panel will be added which allows the user to adjust constants and observe the change in real time on list curation.
+There are a number of parameters that are used when calculating weighted averages and sorting list items into bins.
+Parameters include the default Curator Trust scores for unvetted users.
+For prior phases, default values will be used for all parameters.
+For this phase 4, a control panel will be added which allows the user to adjust these parameters and observe the change in real time on list curation, the goal being to give users an intuitive feel for how these parameters work.
 This can be modeled after the control panel currently in use in Pretty Good Apps.

 ## Bounty: to be determined